ZGFabian/bj-blog/_posts/2019-07-03-wordcloud.md

 title: "Creating wordcloud in R"
 subtitle: "Harrari's Sapiens in Wes Anderson colours:"
 categories: [R, adatvizualizáció, történelem]
-tags: [Harrari, szófelhő, Wes Anderson]
+tags: [Harrari, szófelhő, Wes Anderson, Mr. Fox]
 image: /img/sap_wc_small.png
 lang: en
 ---
 I am just reading Y. N. Harari’s bestseller book, _Sapiens: A Brief History Of Humankind_.
 I will use it’s text to demonstrate some basic capacities of R to analyse texts quantitatively.
-And also wanted to give a try to a color scheme named after the director, [Wes Anderson](https://en.wikipedia.org/wiki/Wes_Anderson).
+And also wanted to give a try to a [color scheme](https://github.com/karthik/wesanderson) named after the American filmmaker, [Wes Anderson](https://en.wikipedia.org/wiki/Wes_Anderson).

 <img src="{{ site.url }}/img/sap_wc.png" alt="Szófelhő">
 The book is downloadable from the the [Internet Archive](https://archive.org/details/sapiensabriefhistoryofhumankindyuvalnoahharari) in several formats.
 I got it in EPUB for my Calibre e-book collection then converted to plain text in Calibre.